Liquid organic hydrogen carrier

 Liquid organic hydrogen carriers (LOHC) are organic compounds that can absorb and release hydrogen through chemical reactions.
 LOHCs can therefore be used as storage media for hydrogen.
 In principle, every unsaturated compound (organic molecules with C-C double or triple bonds) can take up hydrogen during hydrogenation.
 The sequence of endothermal dehydrogenation followed by hydrogen purification is considered as the main drawback which limits the overall efficiency of the storage cycle.
+LOHC shipping without heat recycling has an energy efficiency of 60–70%, depending on the dehydrogenation rate, which is equivalent to liquid hydrogen shipping.
+With heat recycling, the energy efficiency increase to 80–90%.

 In 2020, Japan built up the world's first international hydrogen supply chain between Brunei and Kawasaki City utilizing toluene-based LOHC technology.
 Hyundai Motor invests in the development for stationary and on-board LOHC-systems.

 Principle of LOHC-based hydrogen storage

-To absorb hydrogen, the dehydrated form of LOHC (an unsaturated, mostly aromatic compound) reacts with the hydrogen in a hydrogenation reaction.
-The hydrogenation is an exothermic reaction and is carried out at elevated pressures (approx. 30-50 bar) and temperatures of approx. 150-200°C in the presence of a catalyst.
+To absorb hydrogen, the dehydrogenated form of LOHC (an unsaturated, mostly aromatic compound) reacts with the hydrogen in a hydrogenation reaction.
+The hydrogenation is an exothermic reaction and is carried out at elevated pressures (approx. 30–50 bar) and temperatures of approx. 150–200°C in the presence of a catalyst.
 The corresponding saturated compound is thereby formed, which can be stored or transported under ambient conditions.
 If the hydrogen is needed again, the now hydrogenated, hydrogen-rich form of the LOHC is dehydrogenated, with the hydrogen being released again from the LOHC.
-This reaction is endothermic and takes place at elevated temperatures (250-320°C) again in the presence of a catalyst.
+This reaction is endothermic and takes place at elevated temperatures (250–320°C) again in the presence of a catalyst.
 Before the hydrogen can be used, it may have to be cleaned of LOHC steam.
 To increase efficiency, the heat contained in the hot material flow exiting the release unit should be transferred to the cold material flow consisting of hydrogen-rich LOHC entering the release unit in order to keep the energy requirement for preheating it before the reaction low.

 In particular, the heat released by the hydrogenation reaction when the hydrogen is absorbed can in principle be used for heating purposes or as process heat.